krishnakanthb13/krishnakanthb13.github.io/0/honors.md

 Issued by Amplenote · Jan 2025
 Associated with Freelance | Self-Employed

-My Task Manager Pro and Gemini AI Plugins, were ranked by Amplenote users installation and interaction for the top 3 and 5 respectively.
+My "Task Manager Pro" and "Gemini AI Plugins", were ranked by Amplenote users installation and interaction for the top 3 and 5 respectively.

 https://www.amplenote.com/blog/q1_2025_product_roundup_slash_menu_auto_save_files_global_capture_and_more